rmathisen-aws/Aurora_Multi-AZ_Read_Replica/README.md

 Created an Aurora database with replication and Multi-AZ deployment.
 Forced a Failover on the Master instance, and confirmed the Read Replica is promoted to Master. \
 <br/>
 **Reason & Reflection:** \
 Already having background knowledge on databases, I thought it would be interesting to learn about the process of configuring and launching an Aurora database.
-It was nice to be able to write some very familiar SQL statements in the CLI.
+It was nice to be able to write some very familiar SQL statements in Linux.
 But what I found to be the most interesting and rewarding is being able to implement a solution where I'm able to protect a client's data in the event of a failover. \
 <br/>

 **Process:** <br/>